matiaspakua/tech.notes.io/README.md

 - On Event-Driven Architecture notes
 - On Javascript notes
 - Git.
 Keep the repository clear with semantic versioning, changelog and readme.
-- XTREM TDD.
-A knowledge base for software engineer
 - Traceability.
 Going backward and forward to better understand
 - Rework.
 Another way to see and act on the modern work-life
 - FailFast.
 How to improve debugging.